10 Things I Look Forward to in The Sopranos Prequel The Many Saints of Newark

 Finally, in addition to his involvement in the aftermath of the Feech card game stick-up, I’m hoping we get to see a little bit of Richie and Janice in The Many Saints of Newark.
 While their relationship clearly wasn’t a happily-ever-after in the long run, how did it start?
 Was it “cinematic”?
 (I see you, Patsy Parisi)

 While Janice had some very unhealthy behaviors, had this already been fully developed when she and Richie started dating?
 Or did Richie cement it all together in her psyche?
-Perhaps that could explain a bit of the different outcomes between Janice and Barbara.
+Perhaps that could provide some insight into why Janice and Barbara had such different outcomes.